voostindie/markdown-curator/README.md

 - Implement the `Query` interface.
 - Register the query in your `CuratorModule` subclass, with `registerQuery`.

-Rebooting your application should result in the availability of the new queries.
+Rebooting your application should result in the availability of the new query.

 ### Create your own custom data models